seancaffery/infinity_ergodox/README.md

 Upload
 ------
-To upload(flash) a new firmware to the keyboard run
+To upload(flash) a new firmware to the keyboard, first enter the bootloader mode, either by pressing the dedicated flash button on the bottom of the keyboard, or by pressing a mapped bootloader button.

+The default layout has that button mapped on layer 2(keyboard functions).

+When the keyboard is in bootloader mode, and the LCD is red with no text, you can run this command.

 $ make program

+For simple layout updates, you only need to flash the master(left) half.
+But each time there's a new firmware version or if you want to make some visualization changes, you need to flash them both.

 Changing keyboard layout
 ------------------------